gtshepard/pycomplete/README.md

   - Since this is a core operation of PyComplete and most likely takes place every time a user presses a key.
 Time Complexity Performance is favored over space compexity.

-      - we first find all M words with the same prefix O(M + J) time and then from there we find the K most frequent words.
+      - we first find all P words with the same prefix O(P + J) time and then from there we find the K most frequent words.

-          - A naive approach would be to sort all M words, and take the first K words. resulting O(K + M log M)
+      - A naive approach would be to sort all P  words, and take the first K words. resulting O(K + P log P)

       PyComplete uses a heap data structure to find the k most frequent words with the same prefix.

-          to get the freqeun
+PyComplete sacrificies space to improve runtime.(naive approach uses O(1) space).

+          - the heap uses O(P) space and is created in O(P) time with heapfiy
+          - we then pop the K most frequent elements. each pop is constant time, but we do so K times. each time we pop an element from the heap,  we must perocolate the max back up to the top, since there are initally P elements in the heap, this reuslts in a runtime of K log P time accounting for heapify.
+O(P + (K log P)), if K is small, which for autocomplete it should be, it is much closer to O(P + log P) which is quite an improvement over the naive solution.
+          - alittle space is sacrifice a little space for a reduction in runtime

+       How does PyComplete record the frequency.
+Each

 we store the frequency of each of word at the last node of the word in the trie. the end_marker, which already exists on a trie. thus we have used no additional space here.